ajnarhi/lastenhoitopalvelu/documentation/käyttötapauksia.md

 **SQL-kysely:**

-DELETE FROM nannyagencynanny WHERE nannyagency_id=nannyagency.id AND nanny_id=nanny.id
+DELETE FROM nannyagencynanny WHERE nannyagency_id=nannyagency.id AND nanny_id=nanny.id;